-- a minimum transition density (to allow the serial receive PLL to extract a clock from the data stream) - a DC-balance in the signaling (to prevent baseline wander) - run-length limits in the serial data (to limit the bandwidth requirements of the serial link) - the remote receiver a way of determining the correct character boundaries (framing).
+- a minimum transition density (to allow the serial receive PLL to extract a clock from the data stream). - a DC-balance in the signaling (to prevent baseline wander). - run-length limits in the serial data (to limit the bandwidth requirements of the serial link). - the remote receiver a way of determining the correct character boundaries (framing).

-When the Encoder is enabled (TXMODE[1] ≠ LOW), the characters to be transmitted are converted from Data or Special Character codes to 10-bit transmission characters (as selected by their respective TXCTx[1:0] and SCSEL inputs), using an integrated 8B/10B Encoder.
-When directed to encode the character as a Special Character code, it is encoded using the Special Character encoding rules listed in Table 25.
-When directed to encode the character as a Data character, it is encoded using the Data Character encoding rules in Table 24.
+When the Encoder is enabled (TXMODE[1] \neq LOW), the characters to be transmitted are converted from Data or Special Character codes to 10-bit transmission characters (as selected by their respective TXCTx[1:0] and SCSEL inputs), using an integrated 8B/10B Encoder.
+When directed to encode the character as a Special Character code, it is encoded using the Special Character encoding rules listed in Table 29.
+When directed to encode the character, it is encoded using the Data Character encoding rules in Table 28.

-The 8B/10B Encoder is standards compliant with ANSI/NCITS ASC X3.230-1994 (Fibre Channel), IEEE 802.3z (Gigabit Ethernet), the IBM® ESCON® and FICON® channels, and Digital Video Broadcast DVB-ASI standards for data transport.
+The 8B/10B Encoder is standards compliant with ANSI/NCITS ASC X3.230-1994 (Fibre Channel), IEEE 802.3z (Gigabit Ethernet), the IBM[®] ESCON[®] and FICON[TM] channels, Digital Video Broadcast (DVB-ASI), and ATM Forum standards for data transport.

-Many of the Special Character codes listed in Table 25 may be generated by more than one input character.
-The CYP15G0201DXB is designed to support two independent (but non-overlapping) Special Character code tables.
-This allows the CYP15G0201DXB to operate in mixed environments with other CYP15G0201DXBs using the enhanced Cypress command code set, and the reduced command sets of other non-Cypress devices.
+Many of the Special Character codes listed in Table 29 may be generated by more than one input character.
+The CYP(V)(W)15G0401DXB is designed to support two independent (but non-overlapping) Special Character code tables.
+This allows the CYP(V)(W)15G0401DXB to operate in mixed environments with other Cypress HOTLink devices using the enhanced Cypress command code set, and the reduced command sets of other non-Cypress devices.
 Even when used in an environment that normally uses non-Cypress Special Character codes, the selective use of Cypress command codes can permit operation where running disparity and error handling must be managed.